Wirex Card Review

 Wirex Card supports 10 different cryptocurrencies: BTC, LTC, ETH, XRP, WAVES, WOLLO, DAI, NANO, XLM and Wirex Tokens.
 With respect to fiat currencies, Wirex Card supports 150+ different currencies.
 To our knowledge, this is more supported fiat currencies than any other crypto debit card out there.

 In August 2019, the Wirex Card received Type II membership of the Japan Virtual Currency Exchange Association (JVCEA).
 They were the 8th financial services company to do so.
 Membership is a huge milestone on the road to becoming a legal Crypto Asset Exchange Service Provider in Japan.

 The Wirex Card also managed to have 2,600,000 registered customers, in September 2019.
 3,000 people are registering every day.
 Between them, Wirex customers apparently buy an average of 1,126 cups of coffee every day across 193 countries.
 In the UK, the most popular places to use a Wirex card are Amazon, Sainsburys and McDonalds.

-Wirex Card is a VISA-card, meaning that you can use the card at any point of payment that accepts VISA.
-This is of course a great advantage, seeing that VISA is the most widely accepted card in the world (alongside MasterCard).
+Wirex Card is a Mastercard, meaning that you can use the card at any point of payment that accepts Mastercard.
+This is of course a great advantage, seeing that Mastercard (and VISA) are the most accepted cards in the world.